A Guide to Starting a Crop Farming Business in South Africa

 Starting an agribusiness requires some skill, knowledge and resources.
 In this guide, we’ll explore some of the most important things to know to help you start a new crop farming venture.

-Crops provide the food, feed grain, oil, and fibre for local consumption, as well as for export.
+Crops provide food, feed grain, oil, and fibre for local consumption, as well as for export.

 Here is a breakdown detailing the various categories of crops.

-• Food crops – includes rice, wheat, barley, millet, oats, rye, sorghum, and fruit and vegetables.
+• Food crops – include wheat, barley, millet, oats, rye, sorghum, nuts, fruit and vegetables.

-• Oil crops – soybeans, sunflower seeds, rapeseed, canola, and peanuts grown are all sources of oils.
+• Oil crops – soybeans, sunflower seeds, rapeseed, canola, and peanuts are all sources of oils.

 • Ornamental crops – plants grown for decorative purposes in gardens and parks such as roses, orchids, ivy, oleander, tulips, and azaleas.